4 work lessons from leaving my job | Blog Post by Rob Crews

 - He then compared the two lists and picked out the customers that ranked high on the second list (lots of time required) but not particularly high on the first list (lower revenue)

 So he picked out the customers that were providing a poor return on time invested.
-If I remember rightly, he even picked out a customer that was high on the first list and top on the second list by a distance – although their revenue was significant to his company, they were just taking up too much of his time for it to be worth it.
+He even picked out a customer that was high on the first list and top on the second list by a distance – although their revenue was significant to his company, they were just taking up too much of his time for it to be worth it.

 Having identified these ‘problem’ customers, he acted decisively.
 He contacted the customers to provide them with two options – either be low-maintenance or take their business elsewhere.
 Obviously he did this diplomatically (citing a change in company policy, if I remember rightly) but it was cut-throat nonetheless.